jeremylong/DependencyCheck/dependency-check-ant/README.md

-Dependency-Check
+Dependency-Check-Ant
 =========

 Dependency-Check is a utility that attempts to detect publicly disclosed vulnerabilities contained within project dependencies.
 It does this by determining if there is a Common Platform Enumeration (CPE) identifier for a given dependency.
 If found, it will generate a report linking to the associated CVE entries.

-More information can be found on the [wiki].
+Documentation and links to production binary releases can be found on the [github pages](http://jeremylong.github.io/DependencyCheck/dependency-check-ant/installation.html).

-Notice
--

-A very big release of new functionality and plugins will be made available during the BlackHat Arsenal on July 31st, 2013.
-If you are at BlackHat stop by and see the demos!

 Usage
 -